GalaxyAllie/GalaxyAllie.github.io/index.md

 # Welcome

 Hi, I'm Allie :) I've created this site to tell you a little more about me and my projects.
+All opinions, statements, writing, etc are purely my own and are not endorsed by my employer, my friends, my family, or anyone else!

 ## Who am I?